JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 ## Finding colorschemes

 Use the `findcolorscheme()` function to search through the pre-defined colorschemes.
-The string you provide can occur in the colorscheme's name, in the category, or in the notes.
-It's interpreted as a case-insensitive regular expression.
+The string you provide can occur in the colorscheme’s name, in the category, or in the notes.
+It’s interpreted as a case-insensitive regular expression.

 ```
 julia> findcolorscheme("magen")